Yale University-Mayo Clinic CERSI

-The Yale University-Mayo Clinic Center of Excellence in Regulatory Science and Innovation (CERSI) is a recently established joint effort between Yale University, Mayo Clinic, and the U.S. Food and Drug Administration (FDA) to create infrastructure for regulatory science knowledge generation, conduct research to address key gaps in knowledge, and develop tools to support regulatory decision-making and the overall mission of FDA.
+The Yale University-Mayo Clinic Center of Excellence in Regulatory Science and Innovation (CERSI) is a joint effort between Yale University, Mayo Clinic, and the U.S. Food and Drug Administration (FDA) to create infrastructure for regulatory science knowledge generation, conduct research to address key gaps in knowledge, and develop tools to support regulatory decision-making and the overall mission of FDA.
+The FDA Office of Regulatory Science and Innovation supports CERSIs at Yale-Mayo and the following sites:

 The FDA is tasked with the complex regulatory mission of protecting public health by assuring safety, efficacy, and security of human and veterinary drugs, biological products, medical devices, food, and products that emit radiation.
 In addition, the FDA is responsible for regulating the manufacturing, marketing and distribution of tobacco products, for advancing public health by helping to speed innovations that make medicines more effective, safe, and affordable, and for helping the public get the accurate, science-based information they need to use medicines and foods to maintain and improve health.